alan-turing-institute/alexa-room-finder/README.md

 ## Testing the skill online

 To test the skill online, go to the Test Section in the Alexa Skill Console, use echosim.io, or just use an Amazon Echo.
-Nothing like the real thing.